tpecholt/imrad/README.md

 Add all generated code into your project.
 Generated code #includes `imrad.h` so you need to set an include directory and point it to the include folder in the ImRAD installation folder.
 Based on your setup set project-wide preprocessor defines `IMRAD_WITH_GLFW`/`IMRAD_WITH_STB`/`IMRAD_WITH_FMT`.

+Either let ImRad to generate it or write your own ImGui initialization code in main.cpp.
+Call `Draw()` methods of all generated UI classes from your UI loop.

 Add dependency to ImGui and GLFW (whether you build it as separate libraries or directly add to your project is up to you).
 Stb and fmt dependencies are optional.

 # Tutorials

 Please check [wiki](https://github.com/tpecholt/imrad/wiki) for tutorials and more detailed content.
+There is a lot to discover!

 # Sponsorship